o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 endpoint selection, is based on the message type rather than on traditional DNS names or IP addresses.
-Because the user documentation for RMR is a collection of UNIX manpages (included in the development package, and avalable via the man command when installed), there is no separate "User's Guide."
-To prvide something for the document scrapers to find, this is a collection of the RMR manual pages formatted directly from their source which might be a bit ragged when combined into a single markup document.
+Because the user documentation for RMR is a collection of UNIX manpages (included in the development package, and available via the man command when installed), there is no separate "User's Guide."
+To provide something for the document scrapers to find, this is a collection of the RMR manual pages formatted directly from their source which might be a bit ragged when combined into a single markup document.
 Read the manual pages